Overview of Private Equity in the UK

 Second round (usually first round at PE firm):

 Culture is usually like New York.
 You need to work hard and be diligent about all the financial models that you build.
-You need to be very particular about the financial models because these are not ordinary models; rather these models need in-depth attention and detailed approach.
+You need to be very particular about the financial models because these are not ordinary models; instead, these models need in-depth attention and a detailed approach.

-But PE environment is much better than investment banking.
-And you won’t go after only “deals”; rather your job is to find “great deals” until which you need to work and find out which will be better for the company.
+But the PE environment is much better than investment banking.
+And you won’t go after only “deals”; rather, your job is to find “great deals” until which you need to work and find out which will be better for the company.

-London is hub of top private equity in UK.
+London is the hub of top private equity in the UK.
 And every top-notch firm wants the best talents.
 As a result, recently, they have begun to increase the salaries of even junior players.

 According to Kea Consultants, private equity firms have increased the salaries of junior employees by 20% in the last 12 months.

-Here’s the graph from news.efinancialcareers.com to illustrate the salary structure in mega private equity in UK –
+Here’s the graph to illustrate the salary structure in mega private equity in the UK –

 There are two things that are important here.

-So if you would like to switch career from private equity, what would you do?
-Well, there are many options and it’s up to you to choose which one is right for you.
+So if you would like to switch careers from private equity, what would you do?
+Well, there are many options, and it’s up to you to choose which one is right for you.

 The question is why you would like to switch in the first place!
 The answer can be an easy launch-pad for you to start where you would like to move toward.

-Even if private equity in UK market is not doing excellent, it is still better than Australia.
-And there is a huge chance that it would come back strongly in few years.
-The ideal way to think about this is to hope for the best and know that the top-notch professionals are always bullet-proof for all sorts of downturns in the economy.
+Even if private equity in the UK market is not doing excellent, it is still better than Australia.
+And there is a massive chance that it would come back strongly in a few years.
+The ideal way to think about this is to hope for the best and know that top-notch professionals are always bullet-proof for all sorts of downturns in the economy.

-This has been a guide to Private Equity in UK, their services offered, recruitment process, their culture, list of top private equity firms in the United Kingdom, salaries, jobs and exit opportunities.
+This article has been a guide to Private Equity in the UK, their services offered, recruitment process, their culture, list of top private equity firms in the United Kingdom, salaries, jobs, and exit opportunities.
 You may also have a look at the following article for learning more about Private Equity